Easy Homemade Cranberry Sauce (jellied or whole)

 Yes, freeze in the mason jar, leaving room at the top to expand slightly, for up to 3 months.

 More Holiday Side Dish Recipes

 Easy Homemade Cranberry Sauce Recipe (jellied or whole)

 - 12 oz fresh or frozen cranberries

 - 1 cup water

 - Place the cranberries, sugars, and water in a medium saucepan.12 oz fresh or frozen cranberries, 1 cup granulated sugar, 1/2 cup dark brown sugar, 1 cup water

-- Over a medium-high heat bring to a boil.
+- Over medium heat bring to a boil, stirring occasionally.
 Reduce the heat and simmer uncovered until all the cranberries have popped open.

 - To make it jellied, pour through a fine-mesh strainer and push through with the back of a spoon or spatula until there is only pulp and seeds remaining.